Ada Perkins

 Ada Cecille Perkins Flores (7 September 1959 – 24 May 1980) was a Puerto Rican model and beauty pageant titleholder who represented Puerto Rico at the Miss Universe 1978 pageant.

-In 1980, Puerto Rico was moved by the media news coverage of her death which resulted from the injuries sustained in an automobile accident in San Juan.
+In 1980, Puerto Rico was moved by the media news coverage of her death, which resulted from the injuries sustained in an automobile accident in San Juan.

 Early years

 Perkins, the oldest of three siblings, was born in Ponce, Puerto Rico to Oswald Evan Perkins from San Juan and Ada Flores Sanchez.
 She received her primary and secondary education at St. John's School in the Condado area and later at the Academia del Perpetuo Socorro in Miramar.
 She graduated from high school in 1977 and enrolled at the Universidad del Sagrado Corazon where she was studying journalism.

 Model and beauty contestant

 Perkins was a model who participated in television commercials for various companies, among them: "Chicklets Adams", "Texaco", "Salem cigarette" and for "INDULAC" (Dairy Producers Industry of Puerto Rico).
 In 1978, she represented Puerto Rico in the Miss Teen Intercontinental beauty pageant held in Oranjestad, Aruba.
 Perkins came in 3rd place.

 In May of that same year, Perkins represented the city of San Juan in the Miss Puerto Rico contest and won the title.
 Miss Puerto Rico is the official national preliminary to the Miss Universe international pageant.
 Each year the event is held to select the representative from the island to the contest.
-There is a picture of her pictured with the Miss Puerto Rico sash and crown which she was entitled to wear during her reign.
+There is a picture of her pictured with the Miss Puerto Rico sash and crown, which she was entitled to wear during her reign.

-She then traveled to Acapulco, Mexico where she represented Puerto Rico in the first Miss Universe pageant hosted by that country.
-Margaret Gardiner from South Africa won the title of Miss Universe that was held on July 21, 1978.
+She then traveled to Acapulco, Mexico, where she represented Puerto Rico in the first Miss Universe pageant hosted by that country.

-In 1979, Perkins crowned her successor to the title, Audrey Teresa López (Miss Mayaguez) in an event which included the presence of actor Erik Estrada.
+In 1979, Perkins crowned her successor to the title, Audrey Teresa López (Miss Mayaguez), in an event that included the presence of actor Erik Estrada.